Legislation Affecting DREAMers

 The effect of this law is that students can enroll in public K-12 schools without having to reveal their immigration status to school authorities, and therefore can attend school without fear that that information might be used as the basis for discrimination, intimidation, or deportation.

-It is also important to note that information regarding a student’s undocumented status that is revealed during the admissions or financial aid process cannot be disclosed to a third party—including ICE or any federal agency—unless the student provides consent or the school is compelled to do so by a judicial order or subpoena.
+It is also important to note that information regarding a student’s undocumented status that is revealed during the admissions or financial aid process cannot be disclosed to a third party—including Immigration and Customs Enforcement (ICE) or any federal agency—unless the student provides consent or the school is compelled to do so by a judicial order or subpoena.
 Schools may, however, disclose “directory information” without a student’s consent.
 Marquette students who wish not to have their information included in the directory can contact the Registrar.

 Plyler vs. Doe